 How long does this iced tea last?

-Stored in the fridge in a sealed pitcher, it stays fresh for up to 4 days.
-If using fresh fruit, remove solids before storing to keep it tasting fresh.
+Stored in a sealed pitcher in the fridge, it stays fresh for up to 4 days.
+If you used fresh fruit, strain out any remaining solids before storing so the tea keeps tasting bright and clean.

 Can I sweeten this with something other than honey?